 Employability Townhave a free innovative online course for young entrepreneurs to develop business ideas.
 You can access any of the courses for free by using the code ELEVATEME.

 Networking can be useful for small and medium-sized enterprises (SMEs) either simply to meet people in the same situation as you, or to find new ways to help each other do business.

 Clubs for business networking that we recommend looking at are:

 - First Friday Club - a networking events club holding events at Penta Hotel Reading.

 - The Real Business Club - working across Berkshire.

-- The Business Forum - working within the Thames Valley.
+- The Business Forum - working across the Thames Valley.